From the blog How to Choose the Right POS System for Your Business

 - How do I track and manage employee attendance and performance?

 If you already have a POS system, add the pros and cons of your current system to the list.
 That will help you find features you like and solutions for the challenges you’ve experienced.
 Think about where you want the business to be in one, five or 10 years, then plan for growth.
+If expanding your business is in your future plans, you may want to think about using a time and attendance app such as this one to help manage any employee shifts and changes that you experience during the week.
+And all of this can happen all in one place.

 In an article published on FitSmallBusiness.com, retail design consultants Kizer & Bender suggest that the system you choose should cover today’s needs while also having the capability for future needs.